ThyanRevolter/ride-share-admm/README.md

 # An Energy-Efficient Ride-Sharing Algorithm Using Distributed Convex Optimization
 ### Authors: [Shashvat Jayakrishnan](www.github.com/ShashvatJK) (MS in EE '23) and [Adhithyan Sakthivelu](www.github.com/ThyanRevolter) (MS in CEE (AE) '23)
-#### This is our project as part of the [EE 364B - Convex Optimization II](https://web.stanford.edu/class/ee364b/) class at Stanford University - Spring 2022.
+### This is our project as part of the [EE 364B - Convex Optimization II](https://web.stanford.edu/class/ee364b/) class at Stanford University - Spring 2022.

+### Preliminaries

+---

 Packages that need to be installed before running our project:
 - [CVXPY](https://github.com/cvxpy/cvxpy)